 Life in Malaysia

-Life in Malaysia can be extravagant or thrifty, varying among the different cities in Malaysia.
-Destinations like Kuala Lumpur, the capital of Malaysia, offer city life with grand restaurants and 5-star accommodations in high-rise buildings.
+Life in Malaysia can be extravagant or thrifty, varying among the different cities.
+Destinations like Kuala Lumpur, the capital, offer city life with grand restaurants and 5-star accommodations in high-rise buildings.

-On the other end of the spectrum, Malaysia also offers numerous breath-taking rainforests and nature activities that are low-cost, such as dining at hawker stalls and local cafes at a fraction of the expenditure in a high-end restaurant.
+On the other end of the spectrum, Malaysia also offers numerous breathtaking rainforests and low-cost nature activities, such as dining at hawker stalls and local cafes at a fraction of the expenditure of a high-end restaurant.

 The people of Malaysia are known to be the most friendly, welcoming, open, and honest people you will meet.
 They take the opportunity to make genuine and long-lasting bonds with international citizens who decide to call Malaysia their second home.